randomKara/waf-docker/How to use.md

 	-f apache/Dockerfile-alpine-light .
 ```

-You'll need to lunch the application to be protected.
+You'll need to launch the application to be protected.
 Here we lunch DVWA on the port 80:
 ```bash
 user ~/WAF/alpine_apache: docker run \
 	-p 80:80 \